Mickky Pacheco

-Francisco Xavier "Mickky" Pacheco (born 12 December 1964) is an Indian politician who is a former three-term member of the Goa Legislative Assembly of the Nuvem and Benaulim constituencies and former leader of the Indian National Congress.
+Francisco Xavier "Mickky" Pacheco (born 12 December 1964) is an Indian politician who is a former three-term member of the Goa Legislative Assembly, representing the Nuvem and Benaulim constituencies and former leader of the Indian National Congress.
 He held portfolios of Rural Development, Archeology and Archives, Tourism, Captain of Ports, Housing, Agriculture, Animal Husbandry, and Sports and Youth Affairs in the state cabinet.

 In 2015, Pacheco was convicted of assaulting a government official and sentenced to imprisonment for six months, forcing him to resign from his ministerial post.

 Political career

 Pacheco won the 2002 Legislative Assembly election as a member of the United Goans Democratic Party.
 He later split and formed the United Goans Democratic Party (Secular), which merged with the Bharatiya Janata Party in January 2005.
 He later joined the Nationalist Congress Party (NCP) and won the 2007 election.
 Prior to the 2012 Legislative Assembly election, he left the NCP and joined the Goa Vikas Party (GVP).
 Pacheco's wife Viola Pacheco was made the GVP president in 2012 he quit Goa Vikas Party and joined the Goa Su-raj Party; he lost the Nuvem Constituency in the hands of sitting ZP Member of Nuvem Wilfred D'sa.

 In 1981, while he was in seventh standard, Pacheco dropped out of school and became a tailor "to support his family".
 As per his affidavit in the 2012 Legislative Assembly election, he has assets worth ₹5.96 crore.
 He was an associate of former Chief Minister of Goa Churchill Alemao, but defeated him in the 2002 election.
 Several criminal cases are registered against Pacheco; he was also alleged by the United States (US) authorities of his involvement in illegal immigration of Goan youth to the US and money laundering racket.